 This is our last week before Thanksgiving Break so I figured I’d try something new with my students.
-One of the really nice things about this home school setting is that I more or less have a lot of liberty in choosing (experimenting really) with the activities the kids do.
+One of the really nice things about this home school setting is that I more or less have a lot of liberty in choosing (experimenting really) the activities the kids complete.
 We only have one week to talk about Queen Elizabeth I and since it’s right before break I know the kids will only be half focused, so instead of something big like a primary source analysis, or starting something that would take more than a week like a lapbook (I don’t want them to have work hanging over their heads over break), I had to think of something short, sweet, to the point, but (hopefully) engaging.

 I think the kids will like it, I’m just hoping it doesn’t take more than an hour.
 I might have to trim down the biographical information a bit just in case.
 Or, I leave it as is and just give the older students more responsibility.
 I have time to decide, we’ll be doing this activity Tuesday.

 For reference, here is the “after” picture.
 The activity went over pretty well, you can read about it HERE.
 I also have this even more fleshed out, set up for any historical figure, and available with a points distribution HERE.